-Abnormally heavy or prolonged menstrual bleeding is also termed as ‘abnormal uterine bleeding’.
+Abnormally heavy or prolonged menstrual bleeding is also called 'abnormal uterine bleeding'.
 We sometimes use this general term to describe bleeding that does not follow a normal pattern, such as spotting between periods.
 It used to be referred to as menorrhagia, but this term is no longer used medically.

 On average, a typical woman passes around 40 ml of blood during her menstrual period, which lasts around four to seven days.
 For some women, however, bleeding may be excessively heavy or go on for longer than normal.

 A woman may have 'chronic' heavy or prolonged bleeding (for more than six months) or it may be 'acute' (sudden and severe).
 In most cases, the causes of abnormal menstrual bleeding are unknown.
 See your doctor about any abnormal menstrual bleeding.

 - heavy blood loss during the menstrual period – for example, soaking through one or more sanitary pads or tampons every hour for several hours in a row